How to Find YouTubers to Play Your Indie Game

 - Validation is built in.
 You can see at a glance which channels have covered three games like yours and which only covered one.

-▸ Sample results: every channel that covered a chosen Steam game, with sub counts and public emails.
+▸ Sample results: every channel that covered a chosen Steam game, with sub counts and emails where available.

 A list of 200 creators is just data.
 What you do next decides whether they hit play.